-We’re also taking note of the flexibility of this Audio Technica microphone, thanks to the cardioid pattern of the mic and its utilization of a medium-weight diaphragm.
+I’m also noting the flexibility of this Audio Technica microphone, all thanks to the cardioid pattern and a medium-weight diaphragm.

-- On the other hand, the volume control can help you take control of every situation, especially in moments wherein you need to re-route to a pre-amplifier.
+On the other hand, volume control can help you take the lead in every situation, especially when you need to re-route to a pre-amplifier.

-It’s likewise important to take note that Audio Technica does not come with a USB cable but rather, the source output comes from an XLR connector.
+It’s likewise important to highlight that Audio Technica DOES NOT come with a USB cable; rather, the source output comes from an XLR connector.

 This technically means that Audio Technica is quite similar to an XLR microphone.
-Audio Technica also offers XLR version microphones.
+Yet, Audio Technica also offers USB-version microphones.